 Yes.
 Please contact the Admissions Office.
 We encourage applicants to visit the campus.

 What are the tuition costs?

 The tuition and fee schedule can be found here.

 What kind of financial aid is available and how do I apply?

 There are many sources of financial aid available at SVC.
 All applicants will receive a booklet on available financial aid options.
-For more information, please visit the Financial Aid Office.
+For more information, please visit the Office of Student Financial Services.